Blau syndrome: History

 In 1981, Malleson et al. reported a family that had autosomal dominant synovitis, camptodactyly, and iridocyclitis.
 One member died of granulomatous arteritis of the heart and aorta.

 In 1982, Rotenstein reported a family with granulomatous arteritis, rash, iritis, and arthritis transmitted as an autosomal dominant trait over three generations.

 In 1985, Edward Blau, a pediatrician in Marshfield, Wisconsin, reported a family that over four generations had granulomatous inflammation of the skin, eyes and joints.
 The condition was transmitted as an autosomal dominant trait.
 In the same year Jabs et al. reported a family that over two generations had granulomatous synovitis, uveitis and cranial neuropathies.
-The condition was transmitted in an autosomal dominant fashion.

 Then in 1990 Pastores et al. reported a kindred with a phenotype very similar to what Blau described and suggested that the condition be called Blau syndrome.
 They also pointed out the similarities in the families noted above to Blau syndrome but also pointed out the significant differences in the phenotypes.

-In 1996 Tromp et al. conducted a genome wide search using affected and non affected members of the original family.
+In 1996 Tromp et al. conducted a genome wide search using affected and non-affected members of the original family.
 A marker, D16S298, gave a maximum logarithm of odds score of 3.75 and put the Blau syndrome susceptibility locus within the 16p12-q21 interval.
-Hugot et al. found a susceptibility locus for Crohn disease, a granulomatous inflammation of the bowel, on chromosome 16 close to the locus for BS.
-Based on the above information Blau suggested in 1998 that the genetic defect in Blau syndrome and Crohn Disease might be the same or similar.
+Hugot et al. found a susceptibility locus for Crohn's disease, a granulomatous inflammation of the bowel, on chromosome 16 close to the locus for BS.
+Based on the above information Blau suggested in 1998 that the genetic defect in Blau syndrome and Crohn disease might be the same or similar.

 Finally in 2001 Miceli-Richard et al. found the defect in Blau syndrome to be in the nucleotide-binding domain of CARD15/NOD2.
-They commented in their article that mutations in CARD15 had also been found in Crohn's disease.
+They commented in their article that mutations in CARD15 had also been found in Crohn disease.
 Confirmation of the defect in Blau syndrome being in the CARD15 gene was made by Wang et al. in 2002 using the Blau syndrome family and others.
-With that information the diagnosis of Blau syndrome was not only determined by phenotype but by genotype.
-Early onset sarcoidosis is Blau syndrome without a family history, Blau syndrome has been diagnosed in patients who have not only the classic triad but granuloma in multiple organs.